waseemh/jekyll-now/_posts/2016-06-20-web-element-waits.md

 public interface WebElementExpectedCondition<T> extends Function<WebElement, T> {}
 {% endhighlight %}

-Finally, we can implement our desired ExpectedConditions based on new interface.
+Finally, we can implement our desired ExpectedCondition-s based on new interface.
 For example:

 {% highlight java %}
 /**
- * An expectation for checking that an element is present on the DOM of a
+ * An expectation for checking that an element is present on the DOM of a page
- * page.
-This does not necessarily mean that the element is visible.
+ * and visible.
+Visibility means that the element is not only displayed but
+ * also has a height and width that is greater than 0.
  *
  * @param locator used to find the element
- * @return the WebElement once it is located
+ * @return the WebElement once it is located and visible */

- */
-public static WebElementExpectedCondition<WebElement> presenceOfElementLocated(final By locator) {
+public static WebElementExpectedCondition<WebElement> visibilityOfElementLocated(
+        final By locator) {

     return new WebElementExpectedCondition<WebElement>() {
         @Override
         public WebElement apply(WebElement element) {
             try {
                 WebElement innerElement = element.findElement(locator);
-                return innerElement;
+                return innerElement.isDisplayed() ? innerElement : null;
             } catch (StaleElementReferenceException e) {
                 return null;
             }